kasuken/DropComments/README.md

 DropComments is a Visual Studio Code extension that helps you automatically add comments to your code using AI.
 The goal is to make your code more readable and maintainable with minimal effort.

+You can find the extension on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=emanuelebartolesi.dropcomments)

 ## Features
 - Automatically generate code comments with AI assistance
 - Support for 20+ programming languages with appropriate comment syntax